A Gersten complex on real schemes: Scheiderer's theorems revisited

+We first recall the six functors on real schemes.
+For any scheme $X$, we denote by $D(X_r)$ the derived category of sheaves of abelian groups on the real scheme $X_r$.
+By \cite[Theorem 35]{Bac}, there is an equivalence of categories

 between the derived category of $X_r$ and the $\rho$-inverted $\mathbb{A}^1$-derived category of $X$; in addition, the association $X\mapsto D(X_r)$ defines a \emph{motivic triangulated category} in the sense of \cite[Definition 2.4.45]{CD}.
-By \cite[Theorem 2.4.50]{CD}, we have the corresponding six functors formalism.
-In particular, if $f:X\to Y$ is a separated morphism of schemes of finite type, there is a pair of adjoint functors given by the exceptional direct image and inverse image functors
+By \cite[Theorem 2.4.50]{CD}, we have the corresponding six functors formalism on the fibered category $X\mapsto D(X_r)$, and the equivalence~\eqref{eq:reteq} is compatible with the six functors.
+In particular, if $f:X\to Y$ is a separated morphism of schemes of finite type, there is a pair of adjoint functors given by the (derived) exceptional direct image and inverse image functors

 These functors are also have more explicit descriptions: for the induced map $f_r:X_r\to Y_r$ between the underlying real schemes, the functor $Rf_{r!}$ is the derived functor of the direct image with compact support functor on sheaves